AndrusAsumets/breathic.github.io/README.md

 \
 \
 <status@way.point>
-Lastly, focus on the `Activity` toggle.
-Tapping on the `Activity` will toggle between different rhythms based on your selection. ***Relax*** (currently limited to box breathing of 4-4-4-4) and ***Sleep*** (4-7-8) use constant 1 second duration per step, whereas for ***Move***, having rhythm of 1-1 while your heartbeat is on 1bps (or 60bpm) will translate to 0.5 breath cycles (in and out) per second (or 30bpm).
+Lastly, focus on the `Pace` toggle.
+Tapping it will toggle between different rhythms based on your selection. ***Relax*** (currently limited to box breathing of 4-4-4-4) and ***Sleep*** (4-7-8) use constant 1 second duration per step, whereas for ***Move***, having rhythm of 1-1 while your heartbeat is on 1bps (or 60bpm) will translate to 0.5 breath cycles (in and out) per second (or 30bpm).
 If you are to decrease the rhythm to 2-2, then the breathing feedback will become slower by a factor of 2.
 If you start working out and your heartbeat goes from 60 to 120bpm, then app's breathing rate will also increase by a factor of 2.
 \
 \
 \